What is a hostel?

 Guests may sleep in the Coast Guard Family Quarters which were built in the 1960s and converted into part of the hostel in 1980.
 The 1928 Lighthouse (hailing originally from Wellsfleet, MA on Cape Cod circa 1881), is closed to the public.
 Inside the lighthouse, a hand-over foot wall ladder is the only access to a very small light chamber, making it too difficult to offer tours.
 You may visit the grounds and walk around the tower from 9:00 am to sunset.
 Please check in at the office first.

-Point Montara Lighthouse Hostel is an excellent place to stay to see the local coastal wildlife.
+HI Point Montara Lighthouse is an excellent place to stay to see the local coastal wildlife.

 - The California Gray Whale migration is from December to May.
 Your chances of seeing whales will be highest at this time of year.
 However, local whales and dolphins do appear unexpectedly.
 Our point provides a lovely place to enjoy a cup of coffee while watching the pelicans and crashing waves.

 - Tide pools can easily be visited at our cove beach during low tide.
 Please visit this website to better schedule your tide pool visits.
 You will need a two-foot-high tide or lower, and the Minus tides in the spring are the best.
 Scheduling your trip around the full or new moon will increase your chances of being here during a really low tide.
 Common animals you may see are sea stars, anemones, barnacles, sea snails, hermit crabs, muscles, urchins, and abalones.

 - Hostel guests can walk directly from the hostel along a bluff-top trail to the main entrance of the Fitzgerald Marine Reserve, a spectacular four-mile stretch of protected California coastline.
 During low tides, a colorful array of starfish, crabs, mussels, abalone, sea anemones, and other marine animals are exposed and visible in tide pools.